BattletechModders/Abilifier/README.md

 }
 ```

+### CBill Costs

+An optional new field in AbilityDefs "CBillCost" defines a per-use cbill cost for using the ability.
+Does not need to be paired with ResolveCost or use the Resolverator module as discussed below.

+### Ability Single Targeting Fix

+An optional new field in AbilityDefs "TargetFriendlyUnit" allows abilities with `"Targeting": "ActorTarget",` and `"effectTargetType": "SingleTarget",` to target friendly units if set to true.
+Does not need to be paired with ResolveCost or use the Resolverator module as discussed below.

 ## New Module - Resolverator!

 If enabled, this module tracks resolve separately per-pilot rather than as a team.
 In addition, <i>regular</i> abilities can now have a resolve cost associated with them.
 Abilities' resolve cost is dictated by adding a "ResolveCost" field to the AbilityDef: